Stormont must raise £113m of revenue in its next budget, says Government

 Water charging is not the only option open to ministers to raise extra cash for public services, but it is one of the more significant potential tools at their disposal.

-Other options could see ministers hike rate bills paid by households in Northern Ireland, or cut universal concessions such as free prescriptions or public transport passes for people aged 60 and above.
+They could also potentially look to cut universal concessions, such as free prescriptions or public transport passes for people aged 60 and above.